gzahn/Lab_Manual/README.md

 ### Expect this whole process to take at least a year

 #### 1. Your big idea
 + So you have some biological interests.
-If you're here in the Zahn Lab, hopefully those interests are in alignment with the sorts of things we do here.
+If you're here in the Zahn Lab, hopefully those interests are in alignment with the sorts of things we do.
-+ You'll probably start in the lab by working with a senior research student on their project.
++ You'll probably start in the lab by working with a senior research student on their project, or on one of mine.
 This gives you a chance to get a feel for how things work and get start thinking about what sort of project you'd like to start on your own.
 + I'll help you develop an idea, but it should be something you really care about.
 If you actually want to know the answer to a question, research won't feel like work!

 #### 2. Background reading